DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [ ] Cupboards and storage bays
 		- [ ] Miscellaneous semi-useful detritus
 22. `Server room`
+	- [ ] Cutscene: Enter the room for the first time
 	- [x] Inventory item: powersupply
 	- [x] Entity: Scuzzy - generic conversation about the similarities between rooms in a building and components inside a computer
 	- [x] Entity: C.K.
 Watt - gives you the power supply because it's extra